 - Create an authentication source.

 - Configure the name identifier format supported by the SimpleSAMLphp IDP.
 Open the < SimpleSAML_HOME >/metadata/saml20-idp-hosted.php file and add the snippet below.
-In the following example, uid will be passed as NameID by the SimpleSAMLphp IDP to Portal for ArcGIS after authenticating the user.
+In the following example, uid will be passed as NameID by the SimpleSAMLphp IDP to ArcGIS Enterprise after authenticating the user.

 'NameIDFormat' => 'urn:oasis:names:tc:SAML:2.0:nameid-format:persistent', 'authproc' => array( 3 => array( 'class' => 'saml:AttributeNameID', 'attribute' => 'uid', 'Format' => 'urn:oasis:names:tc:SAML:2.0:nameid-format:persistent', ), ),

-- Register SimpleSAMLphp as the IDP for your Portal for ArcGIS organization.
+- Register SimpleSAMLphp as the IDP for your ArcGIS Enterprise organization.

-- In the Enterprise Logins section, click the Set Identity Provider button and enter your organization's name in the window that appears (for example, City of Redlands).
-When users access the portal website, this text displays as part of the SAML sign in option (for example, Using your City of Redlands account).
+- In the Logins section, click the New SAML login button, and select the One identity provider option.
+On the Specify properties page, type your organization's name (for example, City of Redlands).
+When users access the portal website, this text displays as part of the SAML sign-in option (for example, Using your City of Redlands account).

-You can only register one enterprise IDP for your portal.
+You can only register one SAML IDP, or one federation of IDPs, for your portal.

-- Choose if your users will be able to join the organization Automatically or After you add the accounts to the portal.
-Selecting the first option enables users to sign in to the organization with their enterprise login without any intervention from an administrator.
+- Choose if your users will be able to join the organization Automatically or Upon invitation from an administrator.
+Selecting the first option enables users to sign in to the organization with their SAML login without any intervention from an administrator.
 Their account is registered with the organization automatically the first time they sign in.
-The second option requires the administrator to register the necessary accounts with the organization using a command line utility or sample Python script.
+The second option requires the administrator to register the necessary accounts with the organization using a command line utility.
 Once the accounts have been registered, users will be able to sign in to the organization.

-It's recommended that you designate at least one enterprise account as an administrator of your portal and demote or delete the initial administrator account.
-It is also recommended you disable the Create an account button and sign-up page (signup.html) in the portal website so people cannot create their own accounts.
+It's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the initial administrator account.
+It is also recommended you disable the Create an account button in the portal website so people cannot create their own accounts.
 For full instructions, see Configuring a SAML-compliant identity provider with your portal.

 - Provide metadata information for the IDP using one of the three options below: